 Milt Newton, Vice President of Player Personnel

-Milton M. Newton is in his 10th season with the Washington Wizards organization.
+Milton M. Newton is in his ninth season with the Washington Wizards organization.
 As the Wizards Vice President of Player Personnel, he is actively involved in the procurement of players through the draft and free agency, heads the scouting department for the franchise, and assists with the management of the salary cap.
-Newton has been instrumental in the team’s rebuilding effort that has added Bradley Beal, Jan Vesely, Chris Singleton and Shelvin Mack through the last two NBA drafts to a core that already featured John Wall, Trevor Booker and Kevin Seraphin.
+Newton has been instrumental in the team's rebuilding effort that has added Jan Vesely, Chris Singleton and Shelvin Mack through the 2011 NBA Draft to a core that already featured John Wall, Andray Blatche, JaVale McGee, Nick Young, Trevor Booker and Kevin Seraphin.
 Newton created Washington's comprehensive scouting database that includes players from the collegiate level and professional ranks encompassing the world.
-He coordinates the Wizards' pre-draft scouting efforts, as well as facilitates the team’s workouts of prospective draftees, player interviews and is in charge of building the Wizards’ NBA Summer League team that competes in Las Vegas every summer.
-Newton also serves on the NBA’s Undergraduate Advisory Committee.
+He coordinates the Wizards' pre-draft scouting efforts, as well as facilitates the team's workouts of prospective draftees and player interviews.
+Milt also serves on the NBA's Undergraduate Advisory Committee.

 Prior to joining the Wizards organization, Newton was instrumental in spearheading the creation of the National Basketball Development League.
 He assisted in the development of league policies and procedures and served as the Director of Player Personnel for three years.
 In that role, Newton was responsible for the evaluation, recruitment and signing of all players, and assisting the Executive Director in the league's day-to-day basketball operations.
 In the league's first two years of operation, Newton assisted in the development of 22 players that were promoted from the NBDL to the NBA.